theaemarie/angular-base/README.markdown

  1. In command prompt, navigate to the folder of your app, in this case `angular-base`.
  1. Run `npm install` to install the dependent packages listed in `packages.json`.

+View project in `/_dist` folder.
+Do not edit those files as they will be overwritten during the build process.

 #Package Dependencies

 ##Angular